Leave a Comment

 He later enlarges this by saying, ‘There is in the psyche an automatic movement toward readjustment, towards an equilibrium, toward a restoration of the balance of our personality.
 This automatic adaptation of the organism is one of the main functions of the dream as indeed it is of bodily functions and of the personality as a whole.
 This idea need not cause us much concern for this automatic self-regulating process is a well known phenomenon in Physics and Physiology.
 The function of compensation which Jung has emphasised appears to be one of the means by which this automatic adaptation takes place, for the expression of repressed tendencies has the effect of getting rid of conflict in the personality.
 For the time being, it is true, the release may make the conflict more acute as the repressed emotions emerge, and we have violent dreams from which we wake with a start.
 But by this means, the balance of our personality is restored.’

 As for how we can enable this to happen, Jung’s student Marie von Franz says that we ‘must get rid of purposive and wishful aims.
 The ego must be able to listen.’
 Jung also encouraged his clients to allow spontaneous movement.
+Quoting from my book Mind and Movement Jung says, “In most cases the results of these efforts are not very encouraging at first.
+Moreover, the way of getting at the fantasies is individually different… oftentimes the hands alone can fantasy; they model or draw figures that are quite foreign to the conscious.

 A shaking experience

-Sitting with my friends one day in our experimental group I started to shiver.
+We started our experiments with yoga postures and movements.
+But instead of pushing our body into a particular given position, we tried to listen to see what our body wanted to do; what posture or movement our own internal feelings led us to.
+Then sitting with my friends one day in our experimental group I started to shake.
 I thought I must be cold so restrained the shaking.
 But at our next meeting it started again, and this time I was wearing a warm jersey, and in no way felt nervous, so pulled slightly apart from my friends and let myself really shake.

-What happened was incredible.
-My body and my emotions discharged the whole experience of having my tonsils out as a six year old.
-My head pulled back, my mouth clamped open and my arms were in the position of being strapped to my side.
-Perhaps I had not been fully anaesthetised – I don’t know.
-What I do know is that I had carried that enormous tension and shock inside me from six until I was thirty five.
 Up until that day I had experienced a powerful neck tension that I had tried again and again to ‘relax’ away.
-My being didn’t need to relax, it needed to discharge in powerful tension, struggles and emotion.
+My being didn’t need to relax, it needed to discharge in powerful tension, physical struggles and emotion.
 After this ’shaking’ experience there was never again a tension in my neck, a tension that had been caused by trying to pull away from the surgeon cutting my throat.
 However, it was not simply a physical tension it released.
 Powerful emotions were also discharged, ones that had created difficult responses to everyday life.

-Life’s simple secrets are that your being knows how to deal with the things you carry in you that have harmed you creating despair, emotional darkness and even physical pain.
+Life’s simple secrets are that your being knows how to deal with the things you carry in you that have harmed you, creating despair, emotional darkness and even physical pain.
 The process of life in you is also part of the life on this planet.
 It can read the signs of change and will ready you if you let it.

 We are a culture trained to need experts and to pay them; such experts are greatly needed, but our greatest expert is our amazing and wonderful process of life.
 To let it heal us it needs to be released from its years of restraint, of suppression, and being pushed into unconsciousness.

-The simple secret is that inasmuch as we can allow our being to do its own thing occasionally – to move, cry, shake, discharge, laugh and sing spontaneously – to that degree life in us keeps us balanced and healthy.
+The simple secret is that inasmuch as we can allow our being to do its own thing occasionally – to move, cry, shake, discharge, laugh and cry or sing spontaneously – to that degree life in us keeps us balanced and healthy.
 Most ancient cultures had situations in which this was allowed.
-Wasn’t this the great secret early Christianity found in the Pentecostal experience, where they let themselves me moved as if they were drunk?
-Controls such as relaxation, meditation, breath control, positive thinking, all have their place, but they do not deal with the dynamic and amazingly powerful process of LIFE and its need to discharge what is poisonous to its workings and poitive in its growth.
+Wasn’t this the great secret early Christianity found in the Pentecostal experience, where they let themselves be moved as if they were drunk?
+Controls such as relaxation, meditation, breath control, positive thinking, all have their place, but they do not deal with the dynamic and amazingly powerful process of LIFE and its need to discharge what is poisonous to its workings and positive in its growth.

 Look around.
 Life on our planet is earthquakes as well as sunny calm.
 It is storms as well as gentle rain.
 It is lightning as well as cloudless days.
 That is how nature balances itself.
 To find our own balance we too need to let our being spontaneously earthquake sometimes – spontaneously let our body shake itself apart to let the tensions discharge.
 You can’t make that happen by willing it consciously.
 That is you trying to be in control again, just as our culture has tried to be in control and rape nature.
 You can only let it happen by letting go of your self control for a while.